tallsong/tallsong.github.io/_pages/about.md

-Cedar is a Software Engineer with 5 years of experience in architecting and delivering robust software solutions.
-Adept at utilizing C++ and Python to build efficient systems and perform data operations in MySQL.
-Skilled in creating distributed storage solutions, improving SDKs for big data platforms, and streamlining compilers and industrial software.
+Gaosong is a software engineer with 5 years of experience specializing in optimizing Large Language Model (LLM) performance and developing robust software solutions (Python, C++).
+Proven ability in designing and implementing LLM inference API services, leveraging tools like vLLM and low-bit quantization to enhance throughput and reduce memory usage.
+Proficient in GPU architecture, CUDA programming, PyTorch, and experienced with distributed systems and big data platforms.

 ## For Recruiters and Prospective Colleagues